Skip to content

 Platform Capabilities Every CTA Must Master

-These are core platform features that cut across every scenario and every domain.
-Weakness in any of these areas will be caught during Q&A.
+These core platform features cut across every scenario and every domain.
+Weakness in any of them will be caught during Q&A.

 Automation: Flow and Process Automation